 Some of our trustees along with our Honorary President, Stephen Miller and his wife Rachael as Smile for Sport, are going to attempt to organise a World Record Breaking attempt, to get more than 351 wheelchairs moving in a line.
-The proposed venue is Whitley Bay promenade, and proposed date is Sunday 7th April 2019.
+The proposed venue is Whitley Bay promenade, and proposed date will be in late Sept/early Oct 2019.
 The council, and other relevant bodies, Guinness Book of Records are being contacted now.
 However we will be having at least one, probably more Mobiloos should this all go ahead.
 Anyone who's tried a record attempt or breaking a record, is very welcome to get in touch and give us some advice. (beacuse I think we're going to need it!)

 Sad to say, North Tyneside's pods will not be coming this year to the Whitley Bay promenade, and so we are hopeful about getting some temporary storage at Whitely Bay soon.
 Any help greatly appreciated.